-We are looking for an Old Age Psychiatrist to join our motivated team within the Mental Health and Addiction Service at MidCentral District Health Board, primarily working in a community setting.
+The Older Adult Mental Health Service is recruiting for an Old Age Psychiatrist to join our motivated team within the Mental Health and Addiction Service at MidCentral District Health Board, for both the inpatient ward service and the community service setting.
 Flexibility regarding the working patterns can be negotiated.

-The service has embarked on a significant development programme in the past 18 months, with a new Multidisciplinary Executive Leadership Team.
+The Mental Health and Addictions Service has embarked on a significant development programme in the past 18 months, with a new Multidisciplinary Executive Leadership Team.

-Our focus at the present is on appointing a full time social worker and full time psychologist and enhancing the community nurses WTE input.
+Supporting both inpatient and community we have a full time social worker and a clinical nurse specialist.
+Our continual focus at the present is on appointing a psychologist and enhancing the community service with the growth of the aging population.
 Initiatives to further developing the community services include improved working arrangements with local rest homes and other agencies.

-The MidCentral Mental Health and Addiction Services provide comprehensive community-based and inpatient based mental health services across the complete age range including:
+The MidCentral Mental Health and Addiction Service provide comprehensive community-based and inpatient based mental health services across the complete age range including:

 • Child, adolescent and family mental health services